TamimulAhsan/contact_management/README.md

 # Note
-You will be logged into admin panel if you use username:admin password:admin If you wish to change it go to the login function, you'll find it there.
+You will be logged into admin panel if you use username:admin password:admin.

+If you wish to change it go to the login function, you'll find it there.

 If You encounter error (No file exist) Create 'contacts.csv' and 'users.txt'.